Edward B. Greene: Creation of Cliffs Corp.

-In the April, Eaton went to Mather's summer home in Pasadena, California, where he met with Mather, Greene, S. Livingston Mather (Samuel Mather's son), George Garretson Wade, and William P. Belden in Pasadena, California.
-(Note: Greene, Wade, and S. Livingston Mather were directors of Cleveland-Cliffs.
+In the April, Eaton went to Mather's summer home in Pasadena, California, where he met with Mather, Greene, Samuel Livingston Mather III (Samuel Mather's son), George Garretson Wade, and William P. Belden in Pasadena, California.
+(Note: Greene, Wade, and Samuel Livingston Mather III were directors of Cleveland-Cliffs.
 Belden was the general legal counsel for Cleveland-Cliffs.)
 At this meeting, Eaton proposed merging Cleveland-Cliffs with his soon-to-be-announced Republic Steel.
 Mather declined.
 Instead, the Mather group offered to establish a new firm, Cliffs Corporation.
 Cleveland-Cliffs issued new 1.25 shares of preferred stock to all of its shareholders in exchange for 1 share of common stock.
 To create the new company, Cleveland-Cliffs invested 500,000 shares of preferred and 800,000 shares of common stock.
 Eaton's investment in the new company was all the stock he held in Inland Steel, Republic Iron & Steel, Wheeling Steel, and Youngstown Sheet & Tube.
 (Note: Cleveland-Cliffs invested approximately $90 million, while Eaton invested $40 million.)
 Cliffs Corporation would issue 800,000 shares.
 Cleveland-Cliffs stockholders were permitted to exchange one common share of Cleveland-Cliffs for one common share of Cliffs Corp., while Eaton got the other half of Cliffs Corp. stock.
 (Note: All the Cleveland-Cliffs preferred and common stock was placed into a voting trust first, to put Cleveland-Cliffs on an equal footing with Eaton.
 Cleveland-Cliffs' board of directors determined how the stock trust voted; it had to be voted in a block.)
 Eaton accepted the proposal, which was announced on May 1.
 William G. Mather, chairman of Cleveland-Cliffs, assured stockholders that this scheme gave Cleveland-Cliffs the inside track on ore sales, and diversified Cleveland-Cliffs' revenue streams to ensure against economic downturns.

 On December 17, 1929, Eaton announced that he was merging the Bourne-Fuller Co., Central Alloy Steel, Donner Steel, and Republic Iron & Steel into a new company, to be named Republic Steel Corporation.
 Tom M. Girdler was named the chairman of the board of directors of the company.
 Girdler had announced his surprise resignation as president of Jones & Laughlin Steel on October 21, 1929.
-Girdler had resigned because Eaton, Samuel Mather, and Greene assured him he would be chairman of Eaton's planned steel merger.
+Girdler had resigned because Eaton, Samuel Livingston Mather II, and Greene assured him he would be chairman of Eaton's planned steel merger.